Palm Springs is a desert resort town located 111 miles east of Los Angeles.

 But content is a commodity.
 Millions of blog posts go up each day.
 So “good” content just doesn’t cut it anymore.
 You’ll just get lost in a sea of mediocrity.

 If you want content to drive sales, then it needs to be exceptional.

-That’s easy in a sexy industry.
+That’s easy to do with B2C copy in a sexy industry.
 But what about all those boring ones?

 No matter what industry you’re in, the key is understanding your audience, and translating the benefits you provide.

 Because people consume content and share it with their friends on a daily basis.

 If people aren’t liking or tweeting your posts, it’s not because “that audience doesn’t”.
 It’s because your content doesn’t move them.

 Three shortcuts for creating B2B copywriting ideas in record time

 Most B2B copywriting fails.